Mushroom Life Cycle: 4 Key Stages and Their Features

 Stage 4 - Full Grown Mushroom Develops

-While the primordium continues to develop, the mushroom releases enzymes and makes the most out of the nutrients available for its growth and maturity.
+While the primordium continues to develop at this stage of the mushroom life cycle, the mushroom releases enzymes and makes the most out of the nutrients available for its growth and maturity.

 However, not all the pinheads (baby mushrooms) will grow to maturity.
 Out of the thousands of primordia, the growing organism will select only a few with the best chances of maturing into healthy mushrooms.